-Civil Rights Score: 6 day.
+Civil Rights Score: 6

+In the United Kingdom, civil liberties have long been protected despite the absence of a written constitution and an accompanying bill of rights.
+The country thus shows that effective protection is possible if support for civil rights is firmly rooted in society and therefore is expected of the government of the day.
 However, UK citizens have been afforded additional rights of protection from the European Court of Human Rights (ECHR).
 Events of the last decade such as terrorist attacks have also demonstrated that the balance between state interests and individual rights can be more easily tilted if there are no institutional protections at hand.
 Various anti-terrorism acts (2000; 2001; 2005; 2006; 2008) have given the UK government more and harsher instruments to fight terrorism.
 For most citizens, these anti-terrorist measures are not an issue, but for the very small minority that they affect, they can be a source of dismay.
 In the past, governments had objected to rulings from the ECHR, to the extent that some government ministers advocated a UK withdrawal from the court.
 The absolute national sovereignty of British courts was a crucial argument to the campaign to leave the European Union.